Join the Global Breast Cancer Movement

 Tumor Grade

-Two-step Procedure
+Two-Step Procedure

 Top of Document

-Ultrasound (Sonagram)
+Ultrasound (Sonogram)

 Diagnostic test that uses sound waves to make images of tissues and organs.
 Tissues of different densities reflect sound waves differently.